-WITH SO MANY DIFFERENT SHAPES, AND SIZES AVAILABLE, IT CAN BE TRICKY DECIDING WHICH BOARD IS RIGHT FOR YOU
+WITH SO MANY DIFFERENT SIZES AVAILABLE, IT CAN BE TRICKY DECIDING WHICH BOARD IS RIGHT FOR YOU

 Buying your first (or even second!) skateboard can be confusing.
 A complete skateboard is always the best option for a beginner, as this offers all the components needed to get you up and rolling straight away.
 Here we’ll take a look at some different boards to see which is best suited for you!